adumont/adumont.github.io/calculators.md

 I acquired this unit in Octobre 2023.
 It was made in the USA in december 1989.

-## HP 50g
+## HP-50g

-I acquired this HP 50g Graphing calculator in June 2022.
+I acquired this HP-50g Graphing calculator in June 2022.
 Previously it belonged to a spanish student in industrial engineering, who bought it from an electrical engineering student.

 ![](../assets/img/hp50g/hp50g_pouch.jpg)